securekey/fabric-next/docs/source/couchdb_as_state_database.rst

 It is a good practice to model chaincode asset data as JSON, so that you have the option to perform complex rich queries if needed in the future.

+.. note:: The key for a CouchDB JSON document cannot begin with an underscore ("_").
+Also, a JSON document cannot use the following field names at the top level.
+These are reserved for internal use.

+   - ``Any field beginning with an underscore, "_"``
+   - ``~version``

 Using CouchDB from Chaincode
 ----------------------------